SWIMMING

 Following the end of the qualification period (23rd June 2024), World Aquatics shall assess the number of athletes having achieved the OQT, the number of Relay-Only Athletes and the number of Universality Places.
 In order to complete the overall athletes’ quota, World Aquatics shall then invite athletes that have achieved an OCT and inform each NOC accordingly by 3rd July 2024.
 World Aquatics will make all efforts to give each NOC a 24-48 hour window in which to notify each NOC that one of its athletes is under consideration to be invited, and an online tracking tool will be used on the World Aquatics website showing the athletes qualified in each event.
 World Aquatics will also seek confirmation from NOCs concerning the participation of athletes with OQTs.

-NOCs will then have to confirm if they wish to use these invitation places, as detailed in paragraph G. Qualification Timeline
+NOCs will then have to confirm if they wish to use these invitation places, as detailed in the Qualification Timeline.

 REALLOCATION OF UNUSED QUOTA PLACES

-If an allocated team relay quota place is not confirmed by the NOC by the confirmation of quota place deadline or is declined by the NOC, the quota place will be reallocated to the next eligible team with the fastest time achieved in the combine rankings of the preliminary heats and finals of the World Aquatics Championships 2022 in Fukuoka (JPN) and the World Aquatics Championships 2024 Doha (QAT).
+If an allocated team relay quota place is not confirmed by the NOC by the confirmation of quota place deadline or is declined by the NOC, the quota place will be reallocated to the next eligible team with the fastest time achieved in the combine rankings of the preliminary heats and finals of the World Aquatics Championships Fukuoka 2023 and the World Aquatics Championships Doha 2024.

 If an individual quota place is declined by an NOC, the quota place will be reallocated to the next highest ranked athlete in the relevant event in the World Aquatics World Rankings for Paris 2024 as of 23rd June 2024.